 Correction: Not true.
 The next time we see him, his watch is lying on his stomach.
 As he rolls over and gets to his knees, it falls off and dangles from the watch chain.
 We then see Andy Serkis for several seconds, in which time Angier has plenty of time to rise to his feet and tuck his watch back in its pocket.

 Corrected entry: During the first trial scene Cutter states that he witnessed Borden simply "watching Mr. Angier drown".
-It is clear ,however, that Cutter witnessed Borden trying to save Angier from drowning as He is seen in the backround when Borden is attempting to smash the glass tank.
+It is clear, however, that Cutter witnessed Borden trying to save Angier from drowning as he is seen in the background when Borden is attempting to smash the glass tank.